Is Church Attendance Required?

 This is not a question that can be answered with a simple “yes” or “no.” There are several elements to the issue that must be taken into consideration.

-The disciples were cautioned against “drifting” from the truth (2:1), and developing “an evil heart of unbelief in falling away from the living God” (3:12).
-They were admonished to throw off their “dullness of hearing” (5:11), and hold on to their “boldness” and “patience” to the very end (10:35-36).
+The disciples were cautioned against “drifting” from the truth (Heb.
+2:1), and developing “an evil heart of unbelief in falling away from the living God” (Heb.
+3:12).
+They were admonished to throw off their “dullness of hearing” (Heb.
+5:11), and hold on to their “boldness” and “patience” to the very end (Heb.
+10:35-36).

 One of the grammatical devices employed to accomplish the goal of encouragement was a grammatical form known as the “hortatory subjunctive.”
 This is a mechanism whereby the writer urges his readers to join him in certain actions.
 It is generally rendered by a “let us” phrase.

-Earlier in the book, the verb is used of the sort of meditation that we are to entertain with reference to Christ’s work (3:1).
-In 10:24, the word emphasizes the intense and abiding reciprocal concern and mutual helpfulness that must prevail among Christians.
+Earlier in the book, this verb is used of the sort of meditation that we are to entertain with reference to Christ’s work (Heb.
+3:1).
+In Hebrews 10:24, the word emphasizes the intense and abiding reciprocal concern and mutual helpfulness that must prevail among Christians.